-This is a portrait painted by top executives when asked about the future of TV at this week's Reuters Global Media Summit.
+This is a portrait painted by top executives when asked about the future of TV.
 Not all agreed on details -- some, like Viacom Chief Executive Philippe Dauman, warned big changes could take more than five years given that people tend to have a very optimistic view of how quickly and widely devices will be adopted.

 But there was broad consensus that the act of kicking back in the living room to watch TV was not about to go away.
 Indeed, executives said the experience will only grow richer, and hopefully simpler.